-These Klatkager or rather Danish rice pudding pancakes aren’t very large so you need about an hour to make the whole batter, though it is worth it when you finish up and if like me, you cook for one than these will keep in the fridge for five days.
-Pancakes in the morning before work is not a bad thing to have!
+These Klatkager or rather Danish rice pudding pancakes aren’t very large so you need about an hour to make the whole batter.
+It is worth it when you finish up and if like me, you cook for one than these will keep in the fridge for five days.
+Pancakes in the morning before work is not a bad thing to have lying around!

 This weekend has not yet seen pancakes, but hopefully brunch will live up to it’s reputation and give me some casual food to enjoy in the sun.
 I hope you enjoy making these and trying a different kind of pancake then we’ve seen on this site before.

 Klatkager – Danish Rice Pudding Pancakes